ferrous-systems/rust-exercises/exercise-book/src/green-yellow-game.md

 # Green and Yellow Game

 In this assignment we will implement the game "Green and Yellow".
 It’s like Wordle, but with numerical digits instead of letters.
-But for legal reasons it’s also entirely unlike Wordle, nor remotely similar to the 1970’s board-game "Mastermind".
+But for legal reasons it’s also entirely unlike Wordle, and entirely unlike the 1970’s board-game "Mastermind".

-## After completing this exercise you are able to
+## After completing this exercise you will be able to

 - Work with rust slices and vectors
 - Accept input from stdin